 Other professionals including engineers, archaeologists, historic preservation consultants, contractors, historians, and cost estimators may be members of the assessment team.

 An assessment can assist property owners to make informed decisions about future restoration and maintenance efforts.
 If an assessment grant is awarded, it should have final approval from State Historical Fund staff before a Competitive Grant application is submitted for physical work to the property.

-Please note - An HSA (though often recommended) is not required prior to an application for physical work - please contact staff to discuss your individual project needs.
+Please note - A Historic Structure Assessment (though often recommended) is not required prior to an application for physical work - please contact staff to discuss your individual project needs.